The 12 Best AI Meeting Assistants for Microsoft Teams in 2026

 Revenue intelligence dashboards

-Limitations: Pricing optimized for sales use cases, often expensive for general-purpose use.
+Limitations: Pricing is optimized for sales use cases and is often expensive for general-purpose use.
 Less effective for general team meetings outside sales or customer success contexts.
 Onboarding can be complex for non-revenue teams.

 Best for: Revenue teams needing call coaching, competitive intelligence, and sales-specific analytics.